rayrowan/sonos-web/README.md

  - -  const directoryPath = '/home/pi/share/music';
 - Rebuild the node project
 - Start node-sonos-http-api-master
+- Test: In a browser, enter <URL>/playlists to see a JSON of all the playlists on your Sonos system.

 # To run
 Enter the URL for the folder in a browser.